SubhankarGhosh/SubhankarGhosh.github.io/_pages/about.md

 <div class="past-work">
   <h2 class="section-title">Past Work and Events</h2>
   <ul class="event-list">
-    <li>I was a <strong>Research Intern</strong> at the <strong>Oakridge National Laboratory (TN)</strong> in Spring 2025.
+    <li>I was a <strong>Research Intern</strong> at the <a href="https://www.ornl.gov/">Oak Ridge National Laboratory</a> in Spring 2025.
 I worked with Vision Transformers and Diffusion models for Super-resolution tasks.</li>
-    <li>I co-organized the <a href="https://hdr-ecosystem.github.io/hdr-ad-challenge-webpage/" class="event-link">2025 NSF HDR Machine Learning Challenge on Anomaly Detection</a>. <a href="https://arxiv.org/abs/2503.02112" class="work-link">Pre-print</a> of the paper describing the Anomaly Detection Challenge is out now.<br>
+    <li>I co-organized the <a href="https://hdr-ecosystem.github.io/hdr-ad-challenge-webpage/" class="event-link">2025 NSF HDR Machine Learning Challenge on Anomaly Detection</a>. <a href="https://arxiv.org/abs/2503.02112" class="work-link">Pre-print</a> of the paper describing the Anomaly Detection Challenge is out now.
 Check out our <a href="https://hdr-ecosystem.github.io/hdr-ad-challenge-webpage/aaai-workshop2024.html" class="event-link">AAAI Workshop on Anomaly Detection in Scientific Domains</a>.
-  <li>Recently, I worked on spatial <strong>pattern mining</strong>, including regional and taxonomy-aware co-location patterns, and <strong>statistical techniques</strong> to reduce false discoveries.</li>
+  <li>Recently, I worked on spatial <strong>pattern mining</strong>, including regional and taxonomy-aware co-location patterns with <strong>statistical guarantees</strong>.</li>
   </ul>
 </div>